mathiasverraes/15yearsddd/manuscript/cyrille-martraire/essay.md

 As mentioned already, monoids are easy to test as they’re immutable and have no side-effect.
 Given the same inputs, the *combine* operation will always return the same result.
 And with just one single function, the testing surface of a Monoid is minimal.

-Still monoids should be tested on all their important properties, like being associative, and on some random values, with an emphasis on the neutral elements, any artificial value like NaN or Special Cases, and when approaching the limits of the set (MAX_VALUE...).
+Still monoids should be tested on all their important properties, like being associative, and on some random values, with an emphasis on the neutral elements, any artificial value like `NaN` or Special Cases, and when approaching the limits of the set (`MAX_VALUE`...).

 Since monoids are all about properties ("expressions that hold true") like the following: